MLB Rumors: New York Mets Looking At Gio Gonzalez To Solve Back-End Rotation Woes

 The Mets had already shown interest in the left-handed starter in the offseason, but SNY reported that Gonzalez was holding out for something greater than a one-year deal.

-The 33-year-old Gonzalez had a 4.21 ERA in 32 starts last season in work with the Nationals and Brewers, and would likely be an upgrade over the back of the Mets rotation.
+The 33-year-old Gonzalez had a 4.21 ERA in 32 starts last season with the Nationals and Brewers, and would likely be an upgrade over the back of the Mets rotation.
 New York’s fifth starter, Jason Vargas, has struggled this season with a 9.58 ERA.
 Vargas recorded only one out in an 11-7 loss to the Atlanta Braves last week, but rebounded on Friday when he gave up three hits and three walks against the St. Louis Cardinals, giving up only one earned run.
 But Vargas still only managed four innings in the appearance, and the Mets have relied heavily on their bullpen in his starts.

-The Mets could be in even more need of starting pitching after a surprising trip to the IL for ace Jacob deGrom.
+The Mets could be in even more need of starting pitching after a surprise trip to the IL for ace Jacob deGrom.

 The team placed him on their injured list on Friday after reporting that his right elbow was “barking” after he played catch on his off day Thursday.
 He will undergo an MRI on Monday.